Tegowalik/LEGO-Switch-Controller/README.md

 In case you don't want to flash your MINDSTORMS with PyBricks firmware, you can still use a version for the official LEGO Mindstorms Software with Python Programming: [MINDSTORMS_51515.lms](MINDSTORMS_51515.lms)/ [MINDSTORMS_51515_LEGO_python.py](MINDSTORMS_51515_LEGO_python.py).
 However, because of the very limited functionality of the programming language, only a 1 Switch + 1 Motor layout is provided (with less modification possibilities compared to the PyBricks version).

 ### Special Features
 Additionally to the Powered Up Hub Speical Features the light matrix is used to indicate the progress of the sensor timeout.
 Depending on the number of sensors the color matrix shows progress bar(s) indicating the timeout progress.
+If a motor is currently moving, the color matrix shows a cross ('x') additionally to the red light.

 TODO add gifs

 ## MINDSTORMS EV3 (31313)
 To run python programs on an EV3, you first need to follow these [instructions](https://pybricks.com/install/mindstorms-ev3/installation/).
 After that you can use the following programs: